What Are LSI Keywords?

 To create highly visible and valuable content, add related keywords when possible and necessary but continue to keep the focus on the user’s experience and his/her intent.
 Easy to read content that offers expert advice or information and has a natural flow is ideal.
 Following this format will help increase your SEO rankings and visibility while improving your user experience.
 This will help your business generate income from its content.

 If you're looking for a nearshore SEO or Digital Marketing partner with software development services, or a technical staff augmentation service, Pixel506 can help.
 We are located in Costa Rica but also have Pixelians (team members) based in Peru, Nicaragua, and Colombia.
-We help businesses gain a competitive advantage and exceed business goals through software development, design, user experience strategies, data, and innovative solutions.
+We help businesses gain a competitive advantage and exceed business goals through software development services, design, user experience strategies, data, and innovative solutions.
 Founded in 2009, we have over a decade of experience helping big, medium, and small companies succeed in the digital world.
 Contact us today to see how we can help―we look forward to getting to know you and your business over a digital cup of coffee.

 - LSI keywords can be thought of as search terms related to the main keyword that a user types into a query.